The ninth (ninth!) series of

 It feels a little bit unfair placing series one of

 Love Island in last place as it was definitely experiencing a few teething pains.
-However it's by far the worst series so far.
+However, it is by far the worst series so far.
 It didn’t feel like any of the contestants were there to find love and while one engagement and a baby came out of the series, none of the relationships have lasted.

 Series one of

 Love Island was full to the brim with drama.
-Between Jon Clarks shock proposal to Hannah Elizabeth and Jessica Hayes playing every male islander off one of each other to go on to win the show with Max Morley there were so many twists and turns.
+Between Jon Clark’s shock proposal to Hannah Elizabeth and Jessica Hayes playing every male islander off one another to go on to win the show with Max Morley, there were so many twists and turns.

 after having the first , Vienna.
-Series one of Love Island baby Love Island also launched Jon Clark’s career on The Only Way Is Essex and winner Max Morly is now reportedly dating Laura Anderson from series four of Love Island.
+Series one of Love Island baby Love Island also launched Jon Clark’s career on The Only Way Is Essex and winner Max Morly briefly went on to date Laura Anderson from series four of Love Island.

 While there's no winning formula when it comes to